-In the conclusion of his masterfully written and highly informative 30 page piece concerning the early years of Dinosaur Jr, Michael Azerrad relays an anecdote about a meeting between sheepish bass player, Lou Barlow and disaffected front man J. Mascis some time after the less than amicable spilt of the band and right around the time of the breakthrough of Nirvana.
+In the conclusion of his masterfully written and highly informative 30-page piece concerning the early years of Dinosaur Jr. in Our Band Could Be Your Life, Michael Azerrad relays an anecdote about a meeting between sheepish bass player, Lou Barlow and disaffected front man J. Mascis some time after the less than amicable spilt of the band and right around the time of the breakthrough of Nirvana.
 According the Barlow, he was “like totally high and drunk” on the streets on Northhampton, Massachusetts where he unleashed a quick litany of curse words that culminated into a statement of blame.

 “[Nirvana] fucking beat you to it,” shouted Barlow.
 “You could have done it, you asshole, we could have fucking done it!”